-- Loose or damaged connections: The connections between the water supply and the water heater can become loose or damaged, causing leaks.
+- Damaged connections; The connections between the water supply and the water heater can become loose or damaged.

-- Worn out or damaged valves: The temperature and pressure relief valve, and the drain valve of the water heater can become worn out or damaged, causing leaks.
+- Worn-out or damaged valves; The temperature and pressure relief valve, as the drain valve of the water heater can wear out or get damaged.

-- Age: The age of the water heater is also a factor that can contribute to leaks, as water heaters have a limited lifespan and will eventually start to deteriorate.
+- Age; The age of a water heater is another factor as these appliances have a lifespan and deteriorate over time.

-It’s important to address a leak from your water heater as soon as you notice it, to prevent further damage and potential hazards such as flooding and mold growth.
-It’s best to call a professional plumber to inspect the water heater and make any necessary repairs or replacements.
+It’s crucial to address any signs of leakage from your water heater to prevent damage and potential risks like flooding and mold growth.
+Contacting a plumber is advisable, for inspecting your water heater and performing any repairs or replacements.

 Can Water Heaters Freeze?

-To prevent freezing, it is recommended to take the following steps:
+To prevent freezing it is recommended to take these measures;

-- Insulate the water heater and pipes to slow down heat loss.
+- Insulate both the water heater and pipes.

-- Keep the area around the water heater warm by sealing drafts, adding insulation, or using a space heater.
+- Keep the vicinity around the water heater warm by sealing drafts adding insulation or using a space heater.

-- Drain the water heater and turn off the water supply if you will be away for an extended period of time.
+- Drain the water heater.
+Turn off its water supply if you plan on being gone for an extended period.

 Utah County Water Heater Maintenance